Index Protagonists | Railgun's Main Cast

 - Knife Nut: In NT, when Accelerator told her to use it against the FRESHMEN, she told him she already did.
-Knowing Worst, who knows what she could done to them?
+Knowing Worst, who knows what she could do to them?

-- Light Is Not Good: So far, Worst has been dressing in pure white outfits, but that doesn't match with her persona.
+- Light Is Not Good: So far, Worst has been dressing in purely white outfits, but that doesn't match with her persona.

 - Mind Rape: To Accelerator.
 Technically, she fails although she does basically break him.
 Accelerator doesn't die, Last Order doesn't die and she herself survives.
 After the whole thing, Accelerator is even better off due to Touma fixing him.